 The robots have a maximum of 45 seconds to reach their positions.
 If all the robots have reached legal positions and have stopped, or if 45 seconds have passed, the robots will be switched into the set state, in which they must stop walking.
-Each robot that is not at a legal position at this point in time will be placed by the assistant referees in the closest manual position (see Figure 10) that does not already have a team mate within 1 meter.
+Each robot that is not at a legal position at this point in time will be placed by the assistant referees in the closest manual position (see Figure 9) that does not already have a team mate within 1 meter.
 Robots that are legally positioned will not be moved by the assistant referees unless a manual position is requested by the team leader.
-In the case where the team leader requests manual placement, all robots on that team - including those penalized in place for "Motion in Set" - are manually positioned.
+In the case where the team leader requests manual placement, all robots on that team - including those penalized in place for "Motion in Set" but not those with other penalties - are manually positioned.
 However, the penalty persists for those players penalized for "Motion in Set".
+All robots that are still penalized for other infrictions will stay at the sideline until their penalty time is over.